Vijayagopikha/HallEase/README.md

-# HallEase

-A web-based app to streamline seminar hall reservations across multiple departments.
-Users can view all halls, filter by department, and check availability via a calendar interface showing each hall’s status as booked, waiting, or available.
-Users can request bookings, and admins manage approvals, ensuring an organized booking process.
+# Seminar Hall Booking System 🏛️

+This website provides an efficient platform for booking seminar halls through an interactive calendar interface.
+Users can easily check availability, view existing bookings, and reserve specific time slots with just a few clicks.

+## 🌟 Features

+- 📅 **Interactive Calendar Interface:** View hall availability and bookings on a daily basis with specific time slots.
+- 🏢 **Hall Details & Availability:** Get a clear visual of reserved and open halls in real-time.
+- 🔍 **User-Friendly Design:** Simple and intuitive layout for easy navigation and quick scheduling.
+- 📨 **Booking Requests:** Users can send reservation requests based on available slots.

-### Tech Stack
+## 🛠️ Tech Stack

-- **Backend**: Node.js, MongoDB
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend:** HTML / CSS / JavaScript
+- **Backend:** Node.js
+- **Database:** MongoDB